mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 You can add an In-app message in a campaign or in a journey.
 Follow the steps detailed below to create an In-app message in both contexts.

+Note that In-app messages are not impacted by the user's choice to opt-in or opt-out of push notifications at the operating system.

 >[!BEGINTABS]

 >[!TAB Add an In-app message to a journey]